-Adler Tanks rents tanks and boxes typically for rental periods of one to six months, although in some instances, there can be rental terms up to a year or greater.
-Monthly rates typically range from 2% to 10% of the equipment's original acquisition cost.
+Adler Tanks rents tanks and boxes typically for rental periods of one to six months, although in some instances, rental terms can be up to a year or longer.
+Monthly rental rates typically are between 2% and 10% of the equipment's original acquisition cost.
 Utilization is calculated each month by dividing the cost of the rental equipment on rent by the total cost of rental equipment, excluding accessory equipment.
-Utilization was 84.9% at December 31, 2010.
+Utilization was 79.8% at December 31, 2011 and averaged 86.2% during the year.